 - What is a rose mallow, specifically?

 Like Malva, Hibiscus is a genus within the mallow family.
 So Perfect Storm hibiscus gets its "rose mallow" nickname merely from a family connection.
-That is, a particular species of Hibiscus (namely, H. moscheutos) has been designated "rose mallow" as a nod to its membership in the greater mallow family.
+A particular species of Hibiscus (H. moscheutos) has been designated "rose mallow" as a nod to its membership in the greater mallow family.
 And remember, Perfect Storm is a cultivar of H. moscheutos.

 Other Kinds of Hibiscus

-If you live in the northern states of the USA, the hibiscus you are most likely to have grown in your garden is the shrub, rose of Sharon (H. syriacus), even if, until now, you did not realize that it is, in fact, a hibiscus.
-Read about some popular types of rose of Sharon in this article.
+If you live in the northern states of the USA, the hibiscus you're most likely to have grown in your garden is the shrub, rose of Sharon (H. syriacus), even if, until now, you didn't realize that it is, in fact, a hibiscus.